anytizer/ocunit/README.md

 ## WARNING

-Never execute these scripts against your live database or __in server environment__.
+Never execute these scripts against your live database or __in production server environment__.

+THIS IS AN EXPERIMENTAL SOFTWARE.

 It will overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords, .htaccess and more.
 Almost any information will be destroyed, and recreated.
 It even truncates a lot of `oc_*` tables!